GAiN is a network of people ready to help those in need with heart and hand; that includes you!

 Overseas projects are a great way to give some of your time to help others, make relationships with new people and learn more about the work of GAiN around the world.
 There are short term projects running throughout the year and you can join individually or as a group.
 Projects are sometimes run in English by other GAiN offices around the world.
 So you can expect to join an interesting and diverse group of people!

-GAiN is working with local partners who are providing help to refugees stuck in Greece after the Macedonian border closed in March 2106.
-You will spend a week helping our local partner church in a ‘Hotspot’, a government organised camp where the refugees are living, near Thessaloniki.
-You could be distributing food, playing with the children, or helping at the mother and baby clinic.
+GAiN is working with local partners who are providing help to refugees in Greece who have fled their homelands.
+You will spend a week helping our local partner in an arrivals camp on the island of Lesvos.
+You could be distributing food, helping to accommodate new arrivals and manning the entry points for the secure sections of the camp.

-Following two years of team projects going to support the Roma community in Cluj-Napoca, this has become a regular project from the UK.
+Following three years of team projects going to support the Roma community in Cluj-Napoca, this has become a regular project from the UK.

 Building partnership with the local organisations has made a real impact in their ongoing work to see lives transformed for the long term.
 For a people who are consistently excluded from the wider culture there is a great need to show the children and teenagers that they are valuable and can reach for a better future.

-The applications for projects in 2017 are now closed.
-Dates for 2018 projects will be coming soon.
-If you would like to register your interest please email firstname.lastname@example.org
+If you would like to register your interest in future projects please email firstname.lastname@example.org

 Every year GAiN runs a student project in partnership with Student Life.
-Previous projects have been to support GAiN’s local partners at a Haiti orphanage and with the Roma community in Romania.
-They are great opportunities for university students to develop practical skills, make relationships and experience different cultures.
+Previous projects have been to support GAiN’s local partners at a Haiti orphanage, with the Roma community in Romania and more recently to refugee camps in Greece.
+These are great opportunities for university students to develop practical skills, make relationships and experience different cultures.

 This year we joined up for a team to go to Greece in April, read the full story here.